Alejogb1/job-board/blog-data/how-to-call-c-async-methods-from-a-loop-and-return-results-to-the-original-thread.md

 id: "how-to-call-c-async-methods-from-a-loop-and-return-results-to-the-original-thread"
 ---

-Okay, let's tackle this.
-I recall a particularly challenging project involving real-time data processing where I had to juggle numerous asynchronous operations within a loop.
+,  I recall a particularly challenging project involving real-time data processing where I had to juggle numerous asynchronous operations within a loop.
 It wasn't pretty at first, but I learned a few crucial techniques that made all the difference.
 The core issue, as you’ve correctly identified, is how to execute asynchronous C# methods from within a loop and then gather the results back on the originating thread without blocking or creating a complete mess of threading issues.
 It’s more nuanced than just firing and forgetting tasks.

 The naive approach, attempting to just `.Wait()` or `.Result` inside the loop, is the quickest route to a deadlock or, at the very least, a significant performance bottleneck.
 We need to be smarter about it.
 The primary tool we need here is `async`/`await` in conjunction with `Task.WhenAll` or a similar pattern if you’re dealing with results sequentially.
 Let’s break it down.